michael-garciaperez/DSC180A-Methodology-5/index.md

 - Reweighing made no difference in the similarity metric based recommender systems.
 - Rhe predictions from SVD saw a substantial bias mitgiation.
 Yet, when the SVD predictions are converted to recommendations, there continues to be a dominance of entirely male-directed films being recommended.
 -
-There is potential for AIF360 as a bias mitigation tool in recommender systems, although the success of bias mitigation techniques depends on the underlying calculations of the recommender system.
+There is **potential** for AIF360 as a bias mitigation tool in recommender systems, although the success of bias mitigation techniques depends on the **underlying calculations** of the recommender system.

 Because of the underrepresentation of female film directors in the dataset, reweighing adjusts the distribution of instances across different groups.
-- This may lead to a reduction in the sample size of the majority group to achieve parity, which loses data and can limit the model's ability to capture the full complexity of the dataset.
+- This may lead to a reduction in the sample size of the majority group to achieve parity, which **loses data** and can limit the model's ability to capture the full complexity of the dataset.

 Additionally, simply examining the director's gender in movie recommender systems is not enough to consider.
-- It is essential to consider how gender can intersect with other demographic factors.
+- It is essential to consider how gender can **intersect with other demographic factors**, like race for example.

 Lastly, while the bias mitigation techniques in this project were able to achieve a far model in terms of statistical fairness metrics, these techniques do not fully address the underlying systemic biases present in society.
-- **Technosolutionism**: the reliance on technological solutions to address complex social issues, ignoring broader societal, ethical, and political implications.
+- **Technosolutionism**: the reliance on **technological solutions** to address complex social issues, ignoring broader societal, ethical, and political implications.
-- Bias mitigation alone cannot effectively address biases without the work of fields such as sociology, cultural, and media studies to work towards changing the dynamics that influence film production, distribution, and consumption.
+- Bias mitigation alone cannot effectively address biases without the work of fields such as **sociology, cultural, and media studies** to work towards changing the dynamics that influence film production, distribution, and consumption.

 ## References